I was very good at hiding my pain, and without someone to share it with, my traumatic grief would have destroyed me.

 ©Maffy.MassimoMeloni / Adobe Stock

-Grief is a unique experience for each individual.
+What happens when your parent dies of cancer?
+For each of us grief is a unique experience.
 After my parents’ deaths from cancer, I read somewhere about grief being compared to fingerprints – they kind of all look similar from afar, but no two are actually the same.

 I lost both of my parents to cancer five years apart and went through a different grieving process for each of them.
 My dad died of liver cancer in an excellent hospital, with loved ones all around, when I was 15.
 He remained calm and steadfast from the start of his battle with the disease up to his last breaths.
 While I still get sudden bouts of loneliness and longing, I can say with confidence that I am at peace with his death.